 Decision-making skills key to surviving teen years

-The one thing that sets the quality and ability of youth apart, more than anything else, are their decision-making skills, according to Jeremy Elliot-Engel, a 4-H youth development specialist with University of Missouri Extension.
+The one thing that sets the quality and ability of youth apart, more than anything else, are their decision-making skills, according to Jeremy Elliott-Engel, a 4-H youth development specialist with University of Missouri Extension.

-“The teen years bring a real shift in decision making and parents often wonder just what their child can be thinking,” said Elliot-Engel.
+“The teen years bring a real shift in decision making and parents often wonder just what their child can be thinking,” said Elliott-Engel.
 “While it’s little comfort, there are real, medical reasons why teenagers think they’re invincible and discount the consequences of their choices.”

 Recent research on brain development indicates that the part of the brain that influences decision making and problem solving doesn’t fully develop until early adulthood.
 In calm situations, teens can reason as well as adults, but pressure or stress hijacks a teenager’s ability to make good decisions.